giacomelli/giacomelli.github.io-jekyll/src/_posts/2017/2017-11-26-unity3d-scenepreview-inspector.md

 I google and didn't find any project or asset in Asset Store that already did something like this (please, let me know if you know a similar tool) and, well, I prefer code something, than google something, then I coded a little inspector, that I named as ScenePreview:

+{% note UPDATED: I created a new Scene Preview solution, now using its own window editor: [Scene Preview Window](/unitytips-scene-preview-window/). %}

 {% screenshot ScenePreview.gif %}

 ## Setup